 2015 Taylor Swift's Twitter and Instagram accounts are hacked, resulting in bogus tweets to her 51 million followers (the fourth-largest Twitter account).
 Swift takes to Tumblr, where she posts: "Hackers gonna hack hack hack hack hack."
 She also assures fans that no nude photos exist.

-1990 Soundgarden becomes the first grunge band to make the Billboard Albums chart when Louder Than Love shows up at #168 (Phil Collins is at #1 with ...But Seriously).
+1990 Soundgarden become the first grunge band to make the Billboard albums chart when Louder Than Love shows up at #168 (Phil Collins is at #1 with ...But Seriously).
 It peaks at #108 in March.

 1984 The movie Silkwood opens in theaters.
 Cher is nominated for a Best Supporting Actress Oscar for her role as a worker at a plutonium processing plant.

 1980 At the Gaumont theater in Southampton, England, AC/DC play their last show with Bon Scott.
 The electrifying frontman dies on February 19 after a night of excessive drinking.

 1973 Stevie Wonder's "Superstition" hits #1 in America, where it stays for one week.

 2018 Huey Lewis loses his hearing before a concert in Dallas.
 He does the show singing way out of pitch, and is later diagnosed with Ménière's disease, a rare condition that causes his hearing to come and go.